-FIG. 7.-Midheight Vertical Velocity w Profile; Natural Convection, $Ra = 10^{4}$, and 10^{5} these properties is done by comparing the numbers of iteration required for convergence and the size of the Raleigh number jump taken while remaining stable.
-As a step increase of $Ra = 10^3$ required three to four iterations and it no weighted averaging.
+FIG. 6.--Midheight Temperature TProfile; Natural Convection, Ra = 104, and 105 efficiency, suggesting that disk storage should be avoided where possible.
+Chan (6) reports that studies of flow over a cylinder using a 207-equation Newton-Raphson solution took 28,0 sec per equation per iteration.
+Again the improvement is evident convection problem; therefore, the result is not unexpected.
+Measurement of these properties is done by comparing the numbers of iteration required for convergence and the size of the Raleigh number jump taken while remaining stable.
+As a step increase of $Ra = 10^3$ required three to four iterations and no weighted averaging.
 Step increases of $Ra = 10^4$ were done in less than nine iterations with simple averaging (i.e., $W_1 = 0.5$, $W_2 = 0.5$).
 The maximum reliable step size for flow regimes up to $Ra = 2 \times 10^5$ is 5×10^4 requiring